johno/pixyll/_posts/2022-02-15-paying_yourself_llc.md

 DISCLAIMER:

-You should always speak with a financial advisor, lawyer, or other business professionals before making any long-lasting decisions.

-If something gets screwed up, there’s probably a way to fix it.
-But, it would be better to make informed decisions so mistakes are minimized (and so you don’t get sued and lose a bunch of money).

-With the boring stuff out of the way, let’s get on to what you’re really here for:
+"Business Initiative" is for general educational purposes only.
+"Business Initiative" does not offer any legal or financial advice.
+Anyone considering starting a business should speak with a lawyer, business professional, financial advisor, and tax expert before making any binding decisions when it comes to starting, operating, and growing your business.
+External resources should be used independently of "Business Initiative".
+It is the responsibility of every reader to seek legal and financial advice from legal and financial professionals.

 ## How Do I Pay Myself From My LLC?